hrudham/Selectioner/readme.md

 ### How it's built

 - Built in a modular pattern with prototyping in mind.
+- [RequireJS](http://requirejs.org/) has been used in order to allow for build optimizations (still a work in progress).
-- The build process uses [NodeJS](http://nodejs.org/) and [Grunt](http://gruntjs.com/) to mash, minify and validate everything.
+- The build process uses [NodeJS](http://nodejs.org/) with [Grunt](http://gruntjs.com/) to build the project.
+This includes:
-- It has [JSHint](http://www.jshint.com/) implemented, and has been written in [strict mode](http://ejohn.org/blog/ecmascript-5-strict-mode-json-and-more/).
+	- [JSHint](http://www.jshint.com/) to detect errors and problems within the source code.
+	- [RequireJS Optimizer](http://requirejs.org/docs/optimization.html).
+The dependency on this is removed however, but the project output is still AMD compatible.
+	- [UglifyJS2](http://lisperator.net/uglifyjs/) to minify the JavaScript.
-- It uses [LESS](http://lesscss.org/) to build it's CSS files.
+	- [LESS](http://lesscss.org/) to build it's LESS files into CSS files.
+	- [Clean-css](https://github.com/GoalSmashers/clean-css) to minify the generated CSS.
+- The project has written in [strict mode](http://ejohn.org/blog/ecmascript-5-strict-mode-json-and-more/).

 ### How you can build it